-General Remarks

-The subjects are situated within a mixed residential/commercial location where neighbouring properties are of a mixed age a amenities can be found nearby within Laurencekirk village centre. and type.
-All

-At the time of inspection the property appeared to have been adequately maintained having regards to its age and type.
-Or maintenance/repair should be anticipated with regards to the external fabric.
-Internally, the property has undergone a full d renovation/modernisation.
+At the time of inspection the property was found to be in a condition generally consistent with its age and type of construction but some works of repair and maintenance are required.

 Essential Repairs

 None.

 Estimated cost of essential repairs

 Retention recommended?
 Yes X No

 Retention amount

 Comment on Mortgageability

-The property forms suitable security for mortgage purposes subject to the specific lending criteria of any mortgage provider.
+The property forms suitable security for mortgage purposes subject to the specific lending criteria of any mortgage provid er.

 Valuation

-Market value in present condition £ 310,000
+Market value in present condition £ 550,000

 Market value on completion of essential repairs £

-Insurance reinstatement value £ 560,000
+Insurance reinstatement value £ 1,370,000

 (to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT)

 Is a reinspection necessary?
 Yes X No